leils/leils.github.io/content/blog/2020/2020-04-19_Gatsby-Post-Generation/index.md

 ---
 ```

+While it's not that much boilerplate to write, adding this over and over again
+can be annoying.
+If you make a mistake in your date, your posts will show up
-While it's not that much boilerplate to write, adding this over and over again can be annoying.
-Writing in dates is also a task fraught with potential for errors, especially if you happen to use those dates in your directory hierarchy.
-My blog content is nested first by year and then by a combination of date + name, like this:
+out of order.
+If you happen to use those dates in your directory hierarchy, you end up copying today's date over and over for each post.
+My blog content is nested first by year and then by a combination
+of date + name, like this:

 ```
 blog
   2020
-    2020-04-19_gatsby-post-generation
+    2020-04-19_post-title
       index.md
+      img.png
 ```

 I wanted this script to:

-1. Handle date insertion for me
-2. Convert the post title into a usable format for directory naming
-3. Create the necessary directories, including year
+1. Build the directory structure, including the parent-year directory if it doesn't exist
+2. Name the post directory with a combination of today's date and the post title
-4. Insert the frontmatter with the provided title and description
+3. Create an `index.md` markdown file with frontmatter, including the provided title and description
+4. Handle inserting today's date wherever necessary

 ---

-TLDR: Here's the script.
+## TLDR: Here's the script.

 ```
 #!/bin/sh